huzaifah050/huzaifah050/README.md

 My main technologies are Javascript, React <em> (Web and Mobile)</em> and Node, and I am currently working on a P2P money transfer solution as a final bootcamp project.

-<h2 align="left"> I am currently on the look for intern positions and junior developer roles.
+<h2 align="left"> I am currently on the look for developer roles.
 I am ready to learn which ever tech stack you use.</h2>

 ## Some Projects I have worked on